 CRS Policy and Procedure Manual, and has met all applicable criteria to be eligible visit at an approved CRS Clinic, which allows the individual to participate in the CRS program.

-CRS RECIPIENT A CRS recipient is a CRS eligible individual who has completed the initial medical
+CRS RECIPIENT A CRS recipient is a CRS eligible individual who has completed the initial medical functions required to be performed by the Program Contractor pursuant to this contract.

 DAYS Calendar days unless otherwise specified.